risingwavelabs/risingwave-tutorials/docs/intro.md

 :::note Note 1

 This tutorial may not guarantee synchronization with the official documentation (based on the RisingWave version 1.3.0 released in October 2023 when this tutorial was written).
 The purpose of this tutorial is to help learn RisingWave streaming database swiftly.
-For detailed information, readers are advised to refer to the [official documentation](https://docs.risingwave.com/).
+For detailed information, readers are advised to refer to the [documentation](https://docs.risingwave.com/).

 :::